BEAUFORT – The wild horses roaming the Rachel Carson Reserve have cast a spell on residents and visitors to the downtown waterfront since the 1940s.

 “As a kid, I looked at those horses and just thought they were mystical, magical,” Gillikin said.
 “Never had I imagined that I would be managing them and looking after their welfare.”

-For 11 years she has been their caretaker as the central sites manager of the Rachel Carson Reserve, one of 10 sites making up the North Carolina Coastal Reserve and National Estuarine Research Reserve, a program of the North Carolina Division of Coastal Management, under the North Carolina Department of Environmental Quality.
+For 11 years she has been their caretaker as the central sites manager, which oversees Rachel Carson and Permuda Island reserves, two of the 10 sites making up the North Carolina Coastal Reserve and National Estuarine Research Reserve, a program of the North Carolina Division of Coastal Management, under the North Carolina Department of Environmental Quality.
 The North Carolina National Estuarine Research Reserve is managed through a federal-state partnership between NOAA and the Division of Coastal Management.

 The reserve’s mission is “To practice and promote coastal and estuarine stewardship through innovative research and education, using a system of protected areas.”